litestar-org/starlite-sessions/docs/index.md

     return request.user

-# We add the jwt security schema to the OpenAPI config.
+# We add the session security schema to the OpenAPI config.
 openapi_config = OpenAPIConfig(
     title="My API",
     version="1.0.0",